Greatest NBA Draft Classes of All Time

 Rookie of the Year: Paul Arizin, guard/forward, Philadelphia Warriors

-Draft MVP: Bob Cousy, point guard, Boston Celtics
+New No. 1 pick: Bob Cousy, point guard, Boston Celtics

-Bottom line: This draft makes the list not just because of Bob Cousy but because of the five Hall of Famers who were selected — Cousy, Paul Arizin, George Yardley, Bill Sharman and Earl Lloyd
+This draft makes the list not just because of Bob Cousy but because of the five Hall of Famers who were selected — Cousy, Paul Arizin, George Yardley, Bill Sharman and Earl Lloyd

 More than that, this year was groundbreaking as the first time Black players were selected in the NBA draft.
 Chick Cooper was picked No. 12 and Lloyd was picked No. 100.
 Lloyd became the first Black player in NBA history, making his debut one day before Cooper.